p2k3m/NovaPDFReader/README.md

 the CI workflow skips emulator provisioning entirely and pushes the instrumentation APKs to Firebase Test Lab physical devices instead.
 The emulator matrix still builds the binaries so artifact consumers receive consistent outputs, but device interactions, log collection, and macrobenchmarks are delegated to Test Lab.
-This keeps the pipeline focused on real hardware while retaining a deterministic fallback path when the Firebase credentials are unavailable.
+Firebase credentials are now mandatory, ensuring every CI run executes on real hardware rather than falling back to local emulators.
 The helper script `tools/check_logcat_for_crashes.py` mirrors the CI check and can be run locally with captured logcat or bugreport dumps to confirm that no ANR or crash signatures were recorded: